alexandercyr/word-search-kata/README.md

 A Java program built to find words in a word search puzzle.

-Built in Eclipse but should work in any Java IDE.
+This program was built in Eclipse but should work in any Java supported IDE.

-Running the jUnit test file will clear all pre-determined tests.
+Running the jUnit test file will pass all pre-determined tests.
 Switching out the word search text will work if the text is formatted the same way.

 Users have the ability to search for a particular word accross any of the axises, diagonally, and backwards.
 They can also find all matches to the word list in one call.